Narrative Theory-Driven LLM Methods for Automatic Story Generation and Understanding: A Survey: Applications of Narrative Theories

+\cite{keen2006theory}'s theory of narrative empathy theorises that narratives have unique capacities to evoke empathy in comparison to other forms of non-narrative communication. \cite{shen-etal-2023-modeling} apply this to model empathic similarity between story pairs, operationalising resonance through events, emotional trajectories, and morals, with a fine-tuned retrieval model outperforming semantic similarity baselines in a 150-person study. \cite{shen_heart-felt_2024} further investigates which narrative style features causally elicit empathy, finding through LLM-annotated HEART taxonomy features that vividness of emotion and plot volume are the primary pathways. \bluetext{\cite{liu2025raemollm} references \cite{keen2006theory} to justify their framework which uses sentiment and emotion features to effectively classify content as misinformation across topical domains without fine-tuning, achieving improvements of 15.64\%, 31.18\%, and 15.73\% over few-shot baselines on fake news, rumour, and conspiracy theory detection respectively.}

+\bluetext{Similarly focusing on emotional responses, \cite{sternberg1990telling}'s theory of narrative universals propose that narrativity can be define by the reader's experience of suspense, curiosity and surprise.
+This theory is applied by \cite{steg-etal-2022-computational} in a human annotation experiment, and \cite{bissell-etal-2025-theoretical}'s proposed framework to specifically measure surprise in human and LLM authored story endings--finding that human readers preferred more surprising stories written by human authors.}

-\cite{keen2006theory} theorises that narratives have unique capacities to evoke empathy in comparison to other forms of communication, leading to the notion of cognitive narratology. \cite{shen_heart-felt_2024}'s investigation of the correlation between LLM annotated features and crowdsourced empathy evaluations highlight how characterisation, narrative situation, internal perspective, and techniques representing character consciousness shape reader empathy in an empirical analysis of how narrative style fosters empathy.
-Reader-centred approaches inform the evaluation of LLM-generated stories when using human evaluation and LLM-as-judge. \cite{harel-canada-etal-2024-measuring} employ the Psychological Depth Scale, grounded in cognitive frameworks like reader-response criticism \citep{holland1989dynamics} and text world theory \citep{gavins2007text} to assess stories on dimensions such as emotion provocation, empathy, engagement, authenticity, and narrative complexity: factors tied to subjective response and cognitive construction of story worlds.
+Reader-centred approaches inform the evaluation of LLM-generated stories when using human evaluation and LLM-as-judge. \cite{harel-canada-etal-2024-measuring} employ the Psychological Depth Scale, grounded in cognitive frameworks like reader-response criticism \citep{holland1989dynamics} and text world theory \citep{gavins2007text} to assess stories on dimensions such as emotion provocation, empathy, engagement, authenticity, and narrative complexity: factors which shift attention from narrative structure alone to the reader's cognitive and affective construction of a story world.